Updated November 20, 2025

 Netflix has big plans for its launch into the OTT ads space.

-When their initially announced their second quarter earnings, Netflix mentioned their target for launching their ad-supported plan “around early next year.”
-However, they've moved up the launch date so it will be live well before the holidays and the Emily in Paris season 3 premiere date.
+When Netflix initially announced its second quarter 2022 earnings, it mentioned its target for launching its ad-supported plan “around early next year,” but later moved up the date to ensure the service was available ahead of the holiday season and the Emily in Paris season 3 premiere date.

-As previously mentioned, Netflix will continue to provide their existing plans that will remain ad-free.
+As previously mentioned, Netflix continues to provide their existing plans that will remain ad-free.
+The basic plan has been discontinued as of 2025, but there are several other options for streamers.

 This is how streaming plans at Netflix break down:

-A move to ad-supported versions will lead the way for extra payments from Netflix to studios and other creative talents.
+A move to ad-supported versions will lead to extra payments from Netflix to studios and other creative talents.
 If the agreement isn’t seen as beneficial to the studios, a vast majority of what people view might not be on the streamer and might move to new services.

 This likely won’t impact original content or new movies paid for by Netflix, but if the cost increases, the amount of content might decrease.